 This project was guided by a working group.

-In November 2019, the Royal Society and the British Academy will be hosting the Educational Research Forum, which will bring together educational researchers, policy makers and teaching practitioners to talk about shared challenges and opportunities in educational research.
-This event aims to take forward one of the report’s recommendations, ‘Improving Collaboration’ in the ecosystem.
-Find out more about the event.
+In November 2019, the Royal Society and the British Academy hosted the Educational Research Forum, which brought together educational researchers, policy makers and teaching practitioners to talk about shared challenges and opportunities in educational research.
+This event took forward one of the report’s recommendations, ‘Improving Collaboration’ in the ecosystem.
+The forum note is now available to download.

 Find out more about the Royal Society's previous work on education research.